Sega to release Mega Drive Mini this year

 Just like Nintendo before it, Sega is releasing a mini version of its iconic Mega Drive game system.
-The system is supposed to be available sometime in 2018 and the company also announced at least 15 classic Sega games will hit the Switch this summer to celebrate the system’s 30th anniversary.
+The system is supposed to be available sometime in 2018; the company also announced at least 15 classic Sega games will hit the Switch this summer to celebrate the system’s 30th anniversary.

-Sega turned to AtGames to build the hardware according to this Facebook post.
-AtGames had previously built the shoddy Sega Genesis Flashback so hopefully this system will be better than that version.
-Nintendo paid attention to the details in its retro systems and it showed.
-The mini NES and SNES are lovely throwbacks that bring the best of past to the present — I just wish the controllers had longer cords.
+Sega turned to AtGames to build the hardware.
+AtGames had previously built the shoddy Sega Genesis Flashback, so hopefully this system will be better than that version.
+Nintendo paid attention to the details in its retro systems — and it showed.
+The mini NES and SNES are lovely throwbacks that bring the best of the past to the present — I just wish the controllers had longer cords.

 Growing up I had an SNES because my parents thought Sega games were too violent.
 Basically, Killer Instinct instead of Mortal Kombat.
 I hope I can handle Scorpion’s finishing moves now.

-If that’s not enough nostalgia, Sega Ages series producer Kagasei Shimomura hints Sega Dreamcast games could also hit the Switch, which if happens, could bring Phantasy Star Online or Jet Set Radio to Nintendo’s system.
+If that’s not enough nostalgia, Sega Ages series producer Kagasei Shimomura hints Sega Dreamcast games could also hit the Switch, which, if that happens, could bring Phantasy Star Online or Jet Set Radio to Nintendo’s system.

+Also, Bryce, our all-star illustrator, didn’t know the Genesis was called Mega Drive outside of North America.
+He can’t be alone.